Boundary Criticality at the Nishimori Multicritical Point

-We address this question by formulating a tensor-network representation of the 2D RBIM at the Nishimori multicritical point and extracting its BCFT data.
-We implement a continuous family of microscopic boundary spin orientations parameterized by an angle $\theta$, evolve the corresponding states using time-evolving block decimation (TEBD)~\cite{vidal2003efficient,vidal2004efficient,daley2004time,cirac2004matrix}, and use the von Neumann entropy to obtain the corresponding boundary entropy $S_{\rm bdy}(\theta)$~\cite{calabrese2004entanglement,zhou2006entanglement,calabrese2009entanglement,cardy2016entanglement}.
-From finite-size scaling of the boundary entropy, we identify two conformal boundary conditions, characterized by free and fixed spin orientations, and find that the free boundary is unstable while the fixed boundary is stable.
-We then compute boundary condition changing (b.c.c.)\ operator dimensions from wavefunction overlaps~\cite{affleck1997boundary,zou2022universal,zhou2024the}, and uncover boundary multifractality by analyzing the moments of boundary spin-spin correlations, which exhibit a nontrivial $n$-dependent spectrum of exponents.
-Finally, we complement these nonperturbative results with controlled $6-\epsilon$ boundary RG analysis of the replica field theory~\cite{le1988location,Le1989epsilon}.
-We clarify how the gauge symmetry manifests at the boundary and outline a systematic bridge between the perturbative RG predictions and our numerical BCFT data.
-Taken together, our work delivers the first systematic BCFT characterization of Nishimori boundary criticality and highlights the rich interplay between strong disorder and boundary universality.
+Here we develop a tensor-network approach for the RBIM at the Nishimori multicritical point and extract boundary conformal data; see Fig.~\ref{fig:tn and RG flow}.
+Using time-evolving block decimation method~\cite{vidal2003efficient,vidal2004efficient,daley2004time,cirac2004matrix,calabrese2004entanglement,zhou2006entanglement,calabrese2009entanglement,cardy2016entanglement}, we obtain the boundary entropy and identify three conformal boundary conditions: free, fixed, and random.
+Finite-size scaling shows that the free boundary is unstable, the fixed boundary is stable, and the random boundary lies on the flow between them.
+We further extract boundary-condition-changing (b.c.c.) operator dimensions from wavefunction overlaps~\cite{affleck1997boundary,zou2022universal,zhou2024the}, demonstrate boundary multifractality, and complement with a controlled $6-\epsilon$ boundary RG analysis of the replica field theory~\cite{le1988location,Le1989epsilon}.
+Finally, we relate the resulting BCFT data to boundaries of quantum error-correcting codes (QECC), where it diagnoses a boundary decoding transition of a planar surface code.